 "Reports" means the reports that are provided to you via the Thirdfort Platform as part of the Services;

-"Services" means (i) ID Checks (ii) Source of Funds Checks (iii) ID Lite Checks and (iv) such additional services as Thirdfort may from time to time make available, in each case as provided by Thirdfort via the Thirdfort Platform;
+"Services" means (i) either Original or Standard (passport chip enabled, in line with HMLR safe harbour requirements) ID Checks on individuals (ii) Source of Funds Checks on individuals (iii) Gathering financial information (iv) ID Lite Checks on individuals (v) Verification checks on corporate entities (vi) Ongoing monitoring and screening (vii) Such additional services as Thirdfort may from time to time make available, in each case as provided by Thirdfort via the Thirdfort Platform;

 "Services Fees" means the prices payable by the Client for the Services, as set out in the Pricing Sheet.